 Welcome to Station Hollywood.
 The permanent junction for the moving train of images.
 Its all about Movies, Myths built around them, the stories, the facts and all things unsaid.

-Dilip Kumar Vaijayantimala ruled bollywood films in 1958.
+Dilip Kumar Vaijayantimala ruled bollywood films of 1958.

 1958 is remembered for brilliance of Dilip Kumar and Vaijayantimala.By 1958, the scenario of Indian films changed.
 From the dominance of few superstars like Dilip Kumar, Raj Kapoor, Ashok Kumar, the Bollywood industry also propagated sophisticated actors like Balraj Sahani, Bharat Bhushan, Pradip Kumar and others.
 Actresses like Vaijayantimala topped the list adding competition to Nargis, Madhubala, Meena Kumari and others.
 Directors like Bimal Roy, Ramesh Saigal, Satyen Bose did a great job.
 In respect of music in addition to Naushad Ali, Shankar Jaikishan, the other composers did magic including Dattaram, Salil Choudhury, SD Burman, OP Nayyar and others.